Looking for the most beautiful waterfall in Houston Texas, and don’t know which one is it?

 1. Japanese Garden Waterfall Houston Tx

-More than that, a large community of Japanese people live in Houston, so this waterfall is dedicated to them.
+More than that, a large Japanese community lives in Houston, so this waterfall is dedicated to them.

-The waterfall is located right on the boundaries of the Houston Japanese Garden and is a good place to stop, relax and take memorable shots.
+The waterfall is located at the edge of the Houston Japanese Garden.
+It is a good place to stop, relax and take pictures.

-If you walk into the Japanese garden when the cherry trees are in blossom, you might think that you are in Japan, not in a beautiful city in Texas.
+If you visit the Japanese garden when the cherry trees are blooming, you might think you are in Japan instead of in Texas.

 2. McGovern Centennial Gardens Waterfall